ericoporto/ags-manual-wiki/Setup.md

 Scaling method

-Here player may choose a game scaling algorithm (nearest-neighbour is the simplest one).
-Some of the methods (notably Hqx) are restricted to which scaling multiplier they may use; if it is not enough to resize the game on its own, the nearest-neighbour method will be applied additionally.
+Here player may choose a game scaling algorithm (nearest-neighbor is the simplest one).
+Some of the methods (notably Hqx) are restricted to which scaling multiplier they may use; if it is not enough to resize the game on its own, the nearest-neighbor method will be applied additionally.
 The list of available filters depend on graphics driver selection.